 The Irishman comes to Netflix on 27 November.

-One thought on “Watch: Interview clips with Martin Scorsese, Robert De Niro, Al Pacino and Kathrine Narducci for The Irishman
+2 responses to “Watch: Interview clips with Martin Scorsese, Robert De Niro, Al Pacino and Kathrine Narducci for The Irishman”

 Post your thoughts